 So why are you paying several times the price for something that has required less work?
 The answer is you’re not.
 Raw denim jeans are often made in small batches, by experienced hands, in high-cost labour countries like Japan and America.
 On top of that, they’re built to withstand a battering, using premium materials that far surpass the quality of their mass-market equivalents.

-The other draws to raw are the fades and the fit.
+The true benefits of raw denim lie in the fades and the fit.
 These jeans are stiff, dark and unforgiving at first, but over time they mould to the owner’s legs, loosen up and develop unique fade patterns in areas of wear (provided you don’t wash them too soon, but more on that later).
 These tend to include the backs of the knees (honeycombs), thighs (whiskers), the pockets where you keep your wallet/phone and where the denim stacks around the ankles.

 Raw Denim & Selvedge Denim: What’s The Difference?